vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-gpu-operator/install-advanced-gpu-operator.md

 Consider the total [maximum system requirements](../../../../concepts/addons-and-settings/addons) of addons that will be placed on worker node groups.
 If necessary, [manually scale](../../../scale#scale_worker_nodes) worker node groups or [configure autoscale](../../../scale#autoscale_worker_nodes) before installation.

+{note:info}

+This addon is only available for the first-generation clusters.

+{/note}

 1. Prepare a dedicated group of worker nodes for installing the addon, if it is not already done:

    {tabs}